-On your Android payment terminal you can install and use Android apps.
-Here we give an overview of the requirements these apps must meet, and how you can test them.
+On your Android payment terminal, you can install and use Android apps.
+Here's an overview of the requirements these apps must meet, and how you can test them.

 Make sure your app meets the following specifications:

 To distribute the app to your terminals, we need to have the app's Android Package (APK).
 The maximum APK file size is 150 MB.